Image Types

 Choosing the Right Mix

-1. Clean Main -- required for marketplaces
+1. Clean Main -- show exactly what is for sale.

-2. Lifestyle Scene -- builds desire
+2. Lifestyle Scene -- make the product desirable.

-3. Feature Infographic -- communicates value
+3. Feature Infographic -- explain the strongest buying reasons.